jackycwwang/java-web-service-stack-local-RandD-env-setup-automation/README.md

 ![Architecture Stack](images/architecture-stack.png)

 The Java application is a simple login website deployed on Tomcat.
 The user and password are stored in MySQL database for authentication and will be stored in a memcache caching service for fast next time retrieving.
+The Java web application source code structure is located in [src](src) directory
 ## Manual Provisioning
 Please refer to [README.md](vagrant/manual/README.md) for detailed steps.